Anthony E. Siegman

 Anthony E. Siegman (November 23, 1931 – October 7, 2011) was an electrical engineer and educator at Stanford University who investigated and taught about masers and lasers.
-Known to almost all as Tony Siegman, he was president of the Optical Society of America [now Optica (society)] in 1999 and was awarded the Esther Hoffman Beller Medal in 2009.
+Known to almost all as Tony Siegman, he was president of the Optical Society of America [now Optica (society)] in 1999 and was awarded the R. W. Wood Prize in 1980, the Frederic Ives Medal in 1987, and the Esther Hoffman Beller Medal in 2009.

 Personal

 Siegman was born on November 23, 1931, in Detroit and raised in rural Michigan.
 He graduated from Catholic Central High School in Detroit in 1949.
 He died at his home, in Stanford, on October 7, 2011.
 He was married (to wife Virginia) had three children, one stepdaughter, and two grandchildren.

 Education

 A.B. degree summa cum laude from Harvard College in 1952, the M.S. in applied physics from the University of California at Los Angeles in 1954 under the Hughes Aircraft Company Cooperative Plan, and the Ph.D. in electrical engineering from Stanford University in 1957.